-Doctoral-level students are often required to submit a research project or dissertation to complete their Doctor of Philosophy degree.
+Doctoral-level students often submit a research project or dissertation.
+It’s how they complete their Doctor of Philosophy degree.

 Accreditation of Agriculture Degree Programs

-The process of accreditation plays an important part and essential function of the educational systems in the United States.
-Ultimately, the objective of accreditation is to ensure schools are held accountable for delivering the programs they promise.
+The process of accreditation plays an important part of the educational role.
+Accreditation’s goal ensures schools are held accountable for delivering the programs they promise.

-From a student or parent’s perspective, the process of accreditation performs like a quality assurance process.
-A third-party evaluates the operations and the services offered by schools to determine if the program/school in question meets the pre-established standards.
-Programs and schools that have received accreditation have sufficiently demonstrated that its school/programs meet education criteria, as set forth by the relevant organization.
+From a student or parent’s perspective, accreditation performs a quality assurance process.
+A third-party evaluates the operations and the services offered by schools.
+They determine if the program/school in question meets the pre-established standards.
+Programs and schools receive accreditation.
+They have demonstrated that they meet education criteria.
+This is set forth by the relevant organization.

-From a student’s view, a school or program that has earned accreditation and assurance that the education that is advertised/promised is the education/degree delivered.
+From a student’s view, a school or program that has earned accreditation matters.
+It assures the online education promised is the degree delivered.

-The United States Department of Education maintains six regional oversight agencies that are responsible for administering the accreditation policies in their specific jurisdiction.
-Generally speaking, regionally accredited schools are typically those schools that are state-funded, and nonprofit.
+The United States Department of Education maintains six regional oversight agencies.
+They are responsible for administering the accreditation policies in their specific jurisdiction.
+Generally speaking, regionally accredited schools are those schools that are state-funded, and nonprofit.

-Academic degree programs can voluntarily seek specialized accreditation.
-Although not required, most quality academic programs seek and obtain specialized accreditation.
+Academic degree programs can seek specialized accreditation.
+Although not required, most quality academic programs seek and get specialized accreditation.

-Specialized accreditation is typically performed by industry-approved oversight agencies sanctioned to perform accreditation evaluations specifically.
-For those students pursuing agriculture degrees, it is important to try to select from a list of accredited online agriculture degrees.
+Industry-approved oversight agencies sanctioned to perform accreditation tests on agencies.
+Online students pursuing agriculture degrees should select from a list of accredited online programs.

-Accreditation for agriculture degrees is mostly administered by the American Society of Agricultural and Biological Engineers (ASABE), a branch of the more widely known accreditation agency specializing in STEM and engineering-related degree programs ABET.
+The American Society of Agricultural and Biological Engineers (ASABE) accredits agriculture degrees.
+This branch of the accreditation agency specializes in STEM and engineering-related programs ABET.

-In the agriculture industry, there is a wide variety of on-campus and online agriculture certifications available.
-Agriculture majors who want to obtain specific credentials in specific production practices will find there are many agriculture certificates online to meet their career goals.
-Many institutions of higher education offer credential and agriculture certificate programs online that teach a unique set of standards.
+There are many on-campus and online agriculture certifications available in the agriculture industry.
+Agriculture majors want to get specific credentials in specific production practices.
+They will find many agriculture certificates online to meet their career goals.
+Many institutions of higher education offer credential and agriculture certificate programs online.
+They teach a unique set of standards.